gohugoio/hugoDocs/content/en/hugo-pipes/postcss.md

 sections_weight: 40
 draft: false
 ---
+## Configuring PostCSS with HUGO

+{{< youtube kHuRp7W8StE >}}

 Any asset file can be processed using `resources.PostCSS` which takes for argument the resource object and a slice of options listed below.

 The resource will be processed using the project's or theme's own `postcss.config.js` or any file set with the `config` option.